Robert-van-Engelen/Forth500/manual.md

 Words like `DUP` operate on the stack.  `DUP` duplicates the top value, generally called TOS: top of stack.
 All computations in Forth occur on the stack.
 Words may take values from the stack, by popping them, and push return values on the stack.
-Integer values are simply pushed onto the stack:
+Besides words, type literal integer values to push them onto the stack:

     TRUE 123 DUP .S ↲
     -1 123 123 OK[3]

-where `TRUE` pushes -1, `123` pushes 123, `DUP` duplicates the TOS and `.S` shows the stack values.  `OK[3]` indicates that there currently are three values on the stack.
+where `TRUE` pushes -1, `123` pushes 123, `DUP` duplicates the TOS and `.S` shows the stack values.  `OK[3]` indicates that currently there are three values on the stack.

 You can spread the code over multiple lines.
 It does not matter if you hit